-To learn more about this extremely popular ingredient, we asked one of our most trusted skincare experts Jennifer Herrmann, MD, FAAD, of Moy, Fincher, Chipps Dermatology to explain everything we need to know about hyaluronic acid.
+To learn more about this extremely popular ingredient, we asked one of our most trusted skincare experts Jennifer Herrmann, MD, FAAD, of Moy, Fincher, Chipps Dermatology, to explain everything we need to know about hyaluronic acid.
 After reading her recommendations, you'll be ready to stroll down the aisles of Sephora (or Target) with all the confidence of an aesthetician.

 "Hyaluronic acid is a sugar molecule naturally found in the skin," explains Herrmann.
-"Its native function is to bind, and [it can hold] up to 1000 [times] its weight in water to give our skin its plump, dewy look," she adds.
+"Its native function is to bind, and [it can hold] up to 1,000 [times] its weight in water to give our skin its plump, dewy look."

 And it's perfect for those who like to see results quickly.
 She notes that "because HA immediately binds water, the effects of hydration and increased dewy, plump skin are almost instant."

-"If you have a skin condition like eczema or rosacea, a humectant alone may not provide enough moisture to help repair your damaged skin barrier," she cautions.
+"If you have a skin condition like eczema or rosacea, a humectant alone may not provide enough moisture to help repair your damaged skin barrier," she says.
 "For these conditions, combining HA with a heavier cream can offer more benefits."

 If you're interested in plumper-looking skin, hyaluronic acid is a great alternative to injectable fillers.
 "HAs are the mainstay ingredient of many injectable fillers," explains Herrmann.
 "When placed beneath the skin, they can naturally plump skin, re-create definition, and smooth folds and fine lines."

 The most important thing to do when shopping for a hyaluronic acid serum is "to look at the product you're using," advises Herrman.
-"Other ingredients, including the vehicle (cream, ointment, serum, gel) may be more appropriate for certain skin types," she says.
-"Oily skin, for example, would do better with serum or gel products, while very dry skin would do better with heavier creams," she explains.
+"Other ingredients, including the vehicle (cream, ointment, serum, gel) may be more appropriate for certain skin types.
+Oily skin, for example, would do better with serum or gel products, while very dry skin would do better with heavier creams."

-"In addition to containing hydrating HA, it also includes ingredients to help boost native collagen and internal HA production," Herrmann says of SkinCeuticals H.A.
+"In addition to containing hydrating HA, it also includes ingredients to help boost native collagen and internal HA production," Herrmann says of SkinCeuticals' H.A.
 Intensifier.
-"While most HA creams just provide external hydration, this one helps boost production from the inside out too!"
+"While most HA creams just provide external hydration, this one helps boost production from the inside out, too."